 Good Friday

 Jesus endures false and illegal trials by the Jews and the Romans.
-He’s condemned, beaten, mocked, forced to carry his own cross and crucified (gruesome torture.)
+He’s condemned, beaten, mocked, forced to carry his own cross and crucified.
 As he is suffering, Jesus speaks seven times.
 I’m using them for this day’s meditation.

 “Father, forgive them, for they do not know what they do.”
 Luke 23:34

-Jesus is physically suffering and he still shows love, compassion, and mercy to his executors.
+Jesus is physically suffering and still shows love, compassion, and mercy to his executors.
 He, who is sinless, is enduring this torture so that all humanity can be forgiven.
-In a way, he is asking for forgiveness for us all as well- our sins put him there.

 “Truly, I say to you, today you will be with me in Paradise.”
 Luke 23:43

-Even as Jesus is being crucified, the criminal being crucified on his left mocks Jesus.
-How amazing really, that the criminal on his right admits his sin and then sticks up for Jesus- “this man has done nothing wrong.”
-He asks Jesus to remember him “when you come in your kingdom.”
+Even as Jesus is being crucified, the criminal on his right admits his sin and asks Jesus to remember him “when you come into your kingdom.”

 Where did his faith come from?
 Had he heard him teach?
 Watch him perform a miracle?
 Whatever it was, Jesus comforts and blesses this man with the promise of heaven.